otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 The `X-Content-Type-Options` response header is used to prevent **MIME** type sniffing.
 It is used to prevent browsers from trying to guess the MIME type of a response.
 For example, if the response is `application/json`, the browser will not try to guess the MIME type.
 It will treat the response as `application/json`.

-To set the `X-Content-Type-Options` response header, add the following code to the `app.mjs` file.
+To set the `X-Content-Type-Options` response header, add the following code to the `app.js` file.

 ```javascript
 // This should be declared under const app = express();